Complexity of chess domination problems: Complexity of the domination problems

 \offX{1} \offY{-1} \offV{10}

 \begin{lemma} Let $c$ be a clause.
-The clause gadget associated with $c$ when placed on top of literal gadgets can take $\ell_Q(c)+1$ queens if it evaluates to \true{}, or $\ell_Q(c)$ if it evaluates to \false{}, where the function $\ell_Q$ is the length of the clause gadget. \end{lemma} \begin{proof} Let $c$ be a clause and $K(c)$ be the associated clause gadget.
+The clause gadget associated with $c$ when placed on top of variable gadgets can take $\ell_Q(c)+1$ queens if it evaluates to \true{}, or $\ell_Q(c)$ if it evaluates to \false{}, where the function $\ell_Q$ is the length of the clause gadget. \end{lemma} \begin{proof} Let $c$ be a clause and $K(c)$ be the associated clause gadget.
 The clause gadget is joined with its literals placed on a line by placing it on top of the extremal nodes; see the example of Figure~\ref{fig:clause-gadget-clausel-queens-3D}.
-It covers the leftmost to the right most variable and is placed on F tiles if $x_i$ appears as $x_i$ in $c$, and on T if it appears as $\overline x_i$ in $c$.
-Then a maximal placement of queens will have all queens on the protruding nodes and maybe a queen on the gray T tiles if the clause is satisfied.
-There are one queen per protruding nodes and one more for each connector, and maximally one extra in one of the connectors, thus showing that there are $\ell_Q(c)$ or $\ell_Q(c)+1$ queens in a maximal dominating position. \end{proof}
+It covers the leftmost to the rightmost variable and is placed on F tiles if $x_i$ appears as $x_i$ in $c$, and on T tiles if it appears as $\overline x_i$ in $c$.
+Then, a maximum placement of queens will have all queens on the protruding nodes and can also have a queen on the gray T tiles if the clause is satisfied.
+There is one queen for each protruding node, one more for each connector, and maximally one extra in one of the connectors, thus showing that there are $\ell_Q(c)$ or $\ell_Q(c)+1$ queens in a maximum dominating position. \end{proof}